ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### December 4, 2019
 Created a demo of solar system to see the effects of sky and floor backgrounds when zooming in and out.
 Started BPH research proposal.

+### December 5, 2019
+Worked on BPH essay.

+## Week 12
+### December 6, 2019
+Created a light source to illuminate the disk using pointlight/shadowmap.
+Inverted spline curve directions so that face normals could point outwards.
+Cleaned up deprecated codes.